JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 ✅ Is the variable redefined later somewhere else?
 → If it's not in the same scope, it doesn't affect the closure.

-- <strong>More advanced Arrays</strong>
+### Advanced ARRAYS

 - We can use the slice method similar to the strings.
-Using slice on arrays does not mutate the array but creates a new array (copy of the array with the extracted parts).
+Using slice on arrays does not mutate the array but creates a new array (shallow copy of the array with the extracted parts).
 - Obviously using the minus in the slice method `arr.slice(-1)` would return the last letter/input.
 - You can use the `splice` method which is similar to the slice method, but it actually mutates the array, rather than creating a new array.
 This would delete the elements that you return into splice, and the original array loses their values.
 The second value is different from the slice method, in that the last number is 'deleteCount' meaning that it is the number of elements you want to delete.